rcberg/test/README.md

-# garrett stanford's first readme

-i think i am the only human in this classroom of robots
+# a haiku for robert

+this is my class test
+'hello world': that's what i say i will never know